Spring 2023 Midterm Exam 2

 Now we assume that we have a white pawn, meaning there are 8-1=7 white pawns left and 16 - 1 = 15 white chess pieces, which means we have a \dfrac{7}{15} chance for getting another white pawn.

-From here we simplify the answer by doing:
+From here we simplify the answer by writing:

 \dfrac{8 \cdot 7}{16 \cdot 15} = \dfrac{56}{240} = \dfrac{7}{30}